Remember that time you had to get stitches?

-- Antioxidants – These help combat free radical damage which cause collagen and elastin breakdown, hyperpigmentation, and thicken your skin’s texture.
+- Antioxidants: These help combat free radical damage which causes collagen and elastin breakdown, hyperpigmentation, and thickens your skin’s texture.
 Antioxidants help rebuild collagen and encourage healing for healthy skin!

-- Alpha Hydroxy Acids (AHAs) – This ingredient is another one that will help with cellular turnover to renew skin and encourage healing.
+- Alpha Hydroxy Acids (AHAs): This family of acids helps with cellular turnover to renew skin and encourage healing.

 My Favorites for Fading and Treating Scars

 Scars can be unpleasant to live with, but they’re also reminders of experiences and a life lived!